ssh -V

 Navigate to Applications > FIDO2.

-Follow the prompts.
-Choose a secure, memorable PIN.
+Follow the prompts to create a secure PIN.

-This PIN will be required when generating resident keys and potentially when using them, depending on key generation options.
+The PIN will be required when generating resident keys and when user verification is enforced.

-You can generate two main types of FIDO2-backed SSH keys: ecdsa-sk
+You can generate two types of FIDO2-backed SSH keys:

 ecdsa-sk